SerhiyPro/TimeTracker/README.md

 ### Prerequisites
 Ensure you've got python(at least 3.6) and pip installed.

-Use pip (package manager) to install all requirements from requirements files
+Use pip (package manager) to install all the requirements from requirements files:

 For windows
 ```